Background pattern

 • loperamide (for diarrhea),

-Medicines for treating sleep or mental health problems
+Medicines for the treatment of sleep disorders or mental health problems

 • zopiclone (for sleep induction),